nubenetes/awesome-kubernetes/docs/serverless.md

 * [xenonstack.com: Serverless Architecture with OpenFaaS and Java](https://www.xenonstack.com/blog/serverless-openfaas-java/)
 * [dzone: Getting Started with the OpenFaaS Kubernetes Operator on EKS 🌟](https://dzone.com/articles/getting-started-with-the-openfaas-kubernetes-opera)
 * [openfaas.com: Learn how to build functions faster using Rancher's kim and K3s](https://www.openfaas.com/blog/kim/) Learn how the kim tool from Rancher can be used to build functions directly into a K3s cluster.

+### OpenFunction
+* [OpenFunction: Cloud Native Function-as-a-Service Platform (CNCF Sandbox Project)](https://github.com/OpenFunction/OpenFunction) OpenFunction is a cloud-native open-source FaaS (Function as a Service) platform aiming to let you focus on your business logic without having to maintain the underlying runtime environment and infrastructure.

 ### Knative
 * [knative.dev](https://knative.dev/)